2022 Gartner® Magic Quadrant™ SIEM

 Docker containers use fewer computing resources than virtual machines because they don't require a separate operating system of their own to function.
 Another consequence of this is that docker containers can be initiated and scaled up more quickly.
 When a virtual machine is created by a hypervisor, it takes longer because an entire operating system needs to be started up.
 This also creates additional resource demands on the system memory that could be avoided by using a container.

-In today's world of software development, the need to deliver frequent and fast updates to consumers has driven more software developers to adopt the microservice architecture model.
+In today's world of software development, the need to deliver frequent and fast updates to consumers has driven more software developers to adopt the microservices architecture model.
 In this model, applications are built as a collection of services and each service represents a distinct feature with a clear business value.
 Containers allow software developers to package each service as an isolated process within the application, streamlining updates and maintenance and enabling continuous integration of new updates.

 Containers can be used in conjunction with a specialized function of the Docker Engine known as a Docker Swarm to enhance service or application availability.
 A docker swarm is a group of physical machines that are working together in a cluster to provide resources to containers.
-A user can initiate a docker swarm by choosing a swarm manager and assigning other machines to the swarm.
+A user can initiate a Docker Swarm by choosing a swarm manager and assigning other machines to the swarm.
 When a machine joins the swarm, it becomes a node.
-There are worker nodes that use their resources to execute tasks and manager nodes that function be allocating tasks or service requests to whichever nodes have resources available.
+There are worker nodes that use their resources to execute tasks and manager nodes that function by allocating tasks or service requests to whichever nodes have resources available.

 If one of the manager nodes in a docker swarm fails, the system can automatically recover and continue to assign tasks to worker nodes.
 Users can implement up to seven manager nodes to ensure that the docker swarm, and therefore the application, remains active even if one or more of the manager nodes experiences an outage.

-Application Migration to the Cloud
+Application migration to the cloud

 Using containers makes it easier for software developers to migrate their code to new environments, including cloud environments, without needing code changes to achieve compatibility.
 Containers also support a standardized code deployment process that streamlines the management of applications that run in hybrid cloud environments.